 Flores hits latest walk-off HR as Mets top Phils 4-3 in 10

-NEW YORK (AP) Even during this miserable Mets season, Wilmer Flores has displayed quite a knack for winning games on the final swing.
+So, was Nola more proud of his pitching or his clutch hit?

+”I guess the seven innings on the mound, but more shocked about the bases-clearing double,” he said. ”I definitely wanted to win a little more today.”

-Flores connected for a pinch-hit homer in the bottom of the 10th inning to give New York a 4-3 victory over the Philadelphia Phillies in the opener of a twinight doubleheader Monday.
+In the opener, Wilmer Flores provided another walk-off win when he connected for a pinch-hit homer in the bottom of the 10th to give New York a 4-3 victory.

+The teams combined for just four hits in the nightcap, two by Flores.
+After Flores’ RBI double off Tommy Hunter with two outs in the ninth, Victor Arano struck out pinch-hitter Devin Mesoraco with runners at the corners for his third save .

 ”It did hit him.
 We saw it on the replay and then I just talked to him,” Mets starter Zack Wheeler said with a chuckle. ”Glad they didn’t overturn it.”

 The ruling stood following the review – but Flores did one better.
-He drove the next delivery from Victor Arano (1-1) off the left-field foul pole for his fourth career game-ending homer and second this season.
+He drove the next delivery from Arano (1-1) off the screen attached to the left-field foul pole for his fourth career game-ending homer and second this season.

 That gave Flores four of New York’s five walk-off RBIs this year and 10 in his career, three more than anyone else in the majors since 2014 and one better than David Wright for the most in Mets history.
 Flores’ four game-ending homers are tied for the team record.

-”He’s obviously been kind of on fire lately,” Mets manager Mickey Callaway said. ”Some guys just step up in those situations.”

-Asdrubal Cabrera also went deep for New York and hit an RBI double off the top of the right-center fence.
-Shut out in their previous two games by Tampa Bay, the Mets won for only the fourth time in their past 21 home games.
+Asdrubal Cabrera also homered for New York in the first game and hit an RBI double off the top of the right-center fence.

-Maikel Franco homered and Nick Williams had three hits for the Phillies, who stranded 12 and went 2 for 13 with runners in scoring position.
-They lost for only the third time in 11 games.
+Franco homered and Nick Williams had three hits for the Phillies, who stranded 12 and went 2 for 13 with runners in scoring position.

-”We didn’t get the big hit in the big moment,” manager Gabe Kapler said. ”We’ve had that happen from time to time during the season.”
+”We didn’t get the big hit in the big moment,” manager Gabe Kapler said. ”We’ve had that happen from time to time.”

 Tim Peterson (2-1) pitched out of trouble in the 10th, and Robert Gsellman escaped a big jam in the eighth for the Mets.